What is “Dry Eye?”

 Dry Eye is Common

-Up to 5% of Americans complain of some form of dry eye.
-Individuals who wear contact lenses or have undergone LASIK or other types of refractive surgery are typical sufferers.
-The condition is more common in women than men, and is more common and severe in older people.
+Many Americans complain of some form of dry eye.
+Dry eye has become more common in adults and children because of increasing time spent staring at computer monitors, tablets, and phones.
+The condition is more common in women than men, and it is more common and severe in older people.

 Causes of Dry Eye

 Many diseases, disorders of the eye and side effects of medication can cause dry eye.
 Essentially, dry eye results under conditions in which too few tears are produced or evaporation of tears takes place too quickly.
 Over 80 percent of dry eye sufferers have meibomian gland dysfunction, i.e., the oil glands in the lids are not functioning properly.
 This leads to an unstable tear layer that evaporates too quickly.
 A much smaller percentage of people with dry eye have poorly functioning lacrimal glands, i.e., the glands that produce the watery part of the tears.
 There are specific treatments to target the underlying causes of dry eye.